zurgeg/linux_rocksmith/arch.md

 Steam and JACK need to be running.

-If we start the game from Steam, it will not work.
-So there's to ways around that:
+If we start the game from Steam, the game cant connect to wineasio (you won't have sound and will get an error message).
+So there's two ways around that:

 ### Command (No Lutris)